axilmar/parserlib/README.md

 ##### Unary operator '&'

-The unary operator '&', when applied on a parse node, makes a `logical and` parse node, i.e. a parse node that tests positively for a specific input.
+The unary `operator &`, when applied on a parse node, makes a `logical and` parse node, i.e. a parse node that tests positively for a specific input.

 A `logical and` parse node does not consume any input: the state of a parse context after the node returns is always the same as the state of the parse context before the parse node parses anything.